AlexGilleran/jsx-control-statements/README.md

 </If>
 ```

-`obj.name` is going to be executed (and fail) even though you just guarded against it.
-Which is rubbish.
-This isn't quite as much of a problem with loops except in the case of an empty list - with JSX control statements, if you have an empty list then nothing inside the loop will be executed.
+`obj.name` is going to be executed (and fail) even though you just guarded against it, which is both annoying and _incredibly_ unintuitive for new developers.

+By transforming it into a ternary if instead, only code that's supposed to be executed will be executed, which is much easier to read, even though it requires an extra build step.
+I'm sure there are some who would argue that you're better off using ternary ifs and not complicating your build chain, but I feel this is a good trade-off.

 ## If Tag